 - Make sure that all parentheses occur in matching pairs.
 It is good practice to enter {} prior to entering anything between the parentheses.
-(Some editors support this and will automatically re-position the cursor.) - 2.
-Similarly, all math delimiters need to occur in matching pairs. - 3.
-Make sure that all \begin and \end commands occur in matching pairs.
-(Again, some editors support an easy entering of environment names.) - 4.
-Rerun Lagrange Text frequently.
-The load that it will place on the CPU is no issue with modern computers, but it will help you tremendously when attempting to locate problems. - 5.
-Consult the LaTEX Book and the LaTEX Companion.
-(Yes, indeed: RTFM!) - 6.
-At all positions where one space or empty line is allowed, several spaces and empty lines are allowed.
-It will help your first attempts to locate a problem if your LATEX file is formatted neatly! - Recall that a % sign starts a comment for LaTeX, and that it will ignore the rest of the line.
+(Some editors support this and will automatically re-position the cursor.) - Similarly, all math delimiters need to occur in matching pairs. - Make sure that all begin and end commands occur in matching pairs.
+(Again, some editors support an easy entering of environment names.) - Rerun Larently.
+The load that it will place on the CPU is no issue with modern computers, but it will help you tremendously when attempting to locate problems. - Consult the LTEX Book and the LTEX Companion.
+(Yes, indeed: RTFM!) - At all positions where one space or empty line is allowed, several spaces and empty lines are allowed.
+It will help your first attempts to locate a problem if your LATEX file is formatted neatly! - Recall that a % sign starts a comment for LaTEX, and that it will ignore the rest of the line.

-Drafting Figures and Generating Plots
+In Drafting Figures and Generating Plots

-LATEX and TikZ Drafting Packages
+- LATEX and TikZ

+- Drafting Packages

-Utilities
+- Utilities

+- Plotting